espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  bit 7: determine whether AP with ``WPA2_WPA3_PSK`` authmode will be shown.
    -  bit 8: determine whether AP with ``WAPI_PSK`` authmode will be shown.

+   .. only:: esp32c2

+    -  bit 9: determine whether AP with ``OWE`` authmode will be shown.

 Example
 ^^^^^^^^